 Medicare Claims Data

-A provision of the Patient Protection and Affordable Care Act (ACA) requires that certain Medicare claims data be made available for the purpose of allowing qualified entities (as defined by the Centers for Medicare & Medicaid Services) to prepare publicly available evaluations and comparisons of provider performance.
+The Affordable Care Act (ACA) requires that certain Medicare claims data be made available for the purpose of allowing qualified entities (as defined by the Centers for Medicare & Medicaid Services) to prepare publicly available evaluations and comparisons of provider performance.
 The American College of Surgeons (ACS) advocacy efforts stress that appropriate safeguards must be put in place to guarantee the accuracy and validity of any performance reports that will be made publicly available.
 The ACS supports efforts to help physicians and patients better understand the quality and cost of their care and provide them with tools that will allow for the continuous improvement of care.

 Availability of Medicare Data for Performance Measurement Rules

 The Affordable Care Act (ACA) requires that, beginning in 2012, manufacturers of specified drugs, medical devices, and biologicals participating in U.S. federal health care programs must begin tracking any transfers of value or payments of $10 or more (as indexed by Consumer Price Index) to physicians and teaching hospitals.
 These reports must be submitted to the Secretary of the Department of Health and Human Services on an annual basis.
 The majority of the information contained in the reports will be available on a public, searchable website in 2013.
 In addition, the ACA mandates that manufacturers and group purchasing organizations must report ownership interests held by physicians and their close family members.

 CMS Physician Sunshine Rule